 I just want to show you how easy it is to improve the quality of your reports.
 Here’s one example.
 The background color in this report, to me, doesn’t really go with any of the colors here.
 A really simple fix of changing the background color to a different shade would do the trick.
 The colors are all the same palette, but make sure that there’s a good contrast between the colors.

 This one is quite innovative, but the colors are random.
-This would look so much better if there is consistent in colors.
+This would look so much better if it is consistent in colors.
 Moreover (for this report), it’s better to have the same shapes in the report.
 Again, keep the colors and the visualizations consistent.

 For this report, the background color in the table doesn’t really go with the blues here.
 So again, it needs to be kept simple and just a change of the background color will make this look better.